JekaSha/1datatec/README.md

 ---

 This project demonstrates my skills in using Laravel to create scalable and efficient APIs.
-I aspire to work as a Full Stack Developer at 1datatec, using Laravel and Nuxt.js.
+I aspire to work as a Full Stack Developer at 1datatec, using Laravel.